Paddy acreage down 17 pc so far in kharif season: Official data | Headlines

 - India

+However, the sowing area of pulses, coarse cereals, and oilseeds is higher by 7-9 percent.

+India is one of the major importers of edible oils and an increase in oilseed production will help in reducing the imports of cooking oils.

-As per the Ministry of Agriculture data till July 15, the paddy sowing has reached 128.50 Lakh Hectares (LH) so far this Kharif season as against 155.53 LH in the corresponding period of the previous year.
+Data from the Ministry of Agriculture showed that as of July 15, the paddy sowing reached 128.50 Lakh Hectares (LH) this Kharif season as against 155.53 LH in the corresponding period of the previous year.

-Paddy acreage has improved in the last week as sowing was down 24 percent as of July 8.
+Paddy acreage improved in the last week compared to the previous week.
+Sowing was down 24 percent as of July 8.
 The rains this month will be crucial to compensate for the fall in the acreage of paddy.

-However, the area under coverage for pulses has increased by 9 percent to 72.66 LH from 66.69 LH during the period under review.
+India had received 14 percent more excess rainfall than normal for the season but states such as Uttar Pradesh, Bihar, and Jharkhand have witnessed deficient rains.
+The weather office has forecast a normal monsoon this year.

+The rainfall deficiency in Uttar Pradesh was 65 percent more than normal with the state receiving just 77.3 mm of rainfall as against the normal of 220 mm between June 1 and July 15.
+In Jharkhand, the rainfall deficiency was 49 percent while in Bihar it was 42 percent.

 Under oilseeds, the soybean area is up 10 percent to 99.35 LH from 90.32 LH.